muhammedjamsheer/Angular/Basics.md

 **[⬆ Back to Top](#table-of-contents)**

 8. ### Angular Decorators
   Decorators are design patterns used to isolate the modification or decoration of a class without modifying the source code.
+  Decorators are the features of Typescript and are implemented as functions.
+The name of the decorator starts with @ symbol following by brackets and arguments.

 __1.Class Decorators__
 Class Decorators are the top-level decorators that are used to define the purpose for the classes.
 They provide information to Angular that a particular class is a component, or module